 15 – When can we expect your next book?

 Don’t expect it in the next year.
 It’s still being created.
 It will be more about the philosophy of Kung Fu or the Kung Fu of the mind!

-16 – Any last words to share with the readers of Skin at Heart?
+16 – Any last words to share with Skin at Heart?